Kidnapped boy raised by American ISIS woman in Raqqa

 As the horrors unfolded, Ayham was by his mother's side while she was delivering a baby.
 By the time his brother was born, the three of them were trapped behind enemy lines, separated from the rest of their family.

-Ayham was four years old when ISIS captured him.
+Ayham was 4 years old when ISIS captured him.
 He was sold three times, passed from one household to another until he was taken by Sam and her husband, a jihadi of Moroccan descent.
 They lived in Raqqa, ISIS' former seat of power in Syria.

 In their custody, he went from a little boy to a radical in training.
 Everything he knew was taken from him: his identity, his family, even his name, as the couple renamed him Abdullah.